6 Single-Leg Exercises (With Dumbbells)

 three women lying on their backs performing single leg glute bridge as one of the best single leg exercises

-1. Start laying on your back, right foot planted on a yoga block, left foot extended straight overhead (ankle stacked over knee).
+1. Lie on your back, planting your right foot on a yoga block.
+Your left foot is extended straight overhead (ankle stacked over knee).

 2. Press through your heels to lift your glutes off the mat, squeezing your glutes as you lift.
 Think about keeping your core engaged and knees in line with your hips.